You are here

 - The only oil field testing center in the United States.

 In 2013, the Secretary of Energy reported to Congress the Department's intent to sell all right, title and interest in NPR-3 through a public competitive bid process.
-The sale was finalized January 30, 2015.
+DOE finalized the sale of Teapot Dome on January 30, 2015.